Get 50 Content Marketing Tools

 What Are High-Volume Keywords?

-In the context of keywords, volume represents monthly searches.
+In the context of keywords, the volume represents monthly searches.
 High-volume keywords are those that generate a lot of searches per month relative to other, lower-volume keywords.
 They typically consist of common words and phrases.
 Any keyword that generates at least 10,000 monthly searches on average is a high-volume keyword.

 What Are Low-Volume Keywords?